 Vegetarian and vegan diets include adequate nutrients from non–meat sources, such as fruits, vegetables, legumes, soy products, whole grains, nuts, and seeds.

-This lifestyle can be healthy and may even lower the risk of heart disease, type 2 diabetes, and cancer.
+This lifestyle can be very healthy for many bodies.
 However, eating balanced meals and snacks can require some extra attention at times.

 Since vegan and vegetarian diets dispense of certain foods, they often need to add others that will provide the same nutrients that are found in animal products.